 - Avoid ambiguous references between a pronoun and its antecedent.
 See Vague pronouns.

 Avoid jargon and complex terminology

 Jargon and complex terminology are terms that are specific to a company, profession, or field.
 These terms are often referred to as technical language and can confuse and frustrate readers, so avoid them whenever possible.
-If you have to use complex or unfamiliar Splunk-specific terminology, link to the term in the Splexicon instead of redefining the term.
-For more information on linking to the Splexicon, see Links for Splexicon entries and download files.
+If you have to use complex or unfamiliar Splunk-specific terminology, link to the term in the Splexicon at first use instead of redefining the term.
+For more information on linking to the Splexicon, see Formatting links in Splunk documentation.

 Consider the following tips to help you avoid jargon in your writing: